 The bottom line is this – without adding MenB vaccination, we are going to lose more lives.
 There will continue to be more college outbreaks, especially since MenB has been responsible for several recent college outbreaks in the United States.
 According to data released by the CDC, MenB currently accounts for approximately 50% of meningococcal disease in the United States among persons aged 17-22 years old.
 MenB vaccination is available for individuals ages 10-25, and public health insurance and most private insurance plans provide coverage.
 However, your child’s provider may not mention it.

-I want parents to have the knowledge to request MenB vaccination, in addition to the meningococcal vaccine, so that their children can potentially be fully protected against this devastating disease.
+I want parents to have the knowledge to request MenB vaccination, in addition to the regularly recommended meningococcal vaccine (MenACWY), so that their children can potentially be fully protected against this devastating disease.

 As a mother who lives every day with the heartache of not seeing my beautiful daughter live the full life she deserved, I know only too well how important MenB vaccination is.
 My daughter Kimberly’s life was one too many lost to this terrible disease.